 This will create the Build File in the location you defined:

-If the Start Ant Execution checkbox was ticked on the Details tab, this will also begin Ant execution automatically.
-If you unticked Start Ant execution, follow the steps below to run the Build File manually on local.
+If the Start Ant Execution checkbox is ticked on the Details tab, this will also begin Ant execution automatically.
+If you unticked Start Ant execution, follow the steps below to run the Build File manually locally.

 To learn more about the parameters in your Build File, refer to ANT Task Parameters.

 Now you can test the Build File by running it locally.
 The following steps describe how to do this using the command line.
-(Note that you can do this automatically when creating the Build File by ticking the ‘Start Ant Execution’ checkbox.)
+(You can do this automatically when creating the Build File by ticking the ‘Start Ant Execution’ checkbox.)

 Navigate to the folder which contains the new Build File.

 Highlight the full file path by clicking in the top panel.

 This will open cmd in the directory of the Build File.